ruanmurta/Capstone/README.md

 # Capstone
-COVID-19 Effects on the US Labor Market - RMarkdown Dashboard
+COVID-19 Effects on the US Labor Market - Monitoring Application